mph-/lcapy/doc/netlists.rst

-- `admittance(Np, Nm)` Returns the driving-point admittance between nodes `Np` and `Nm` and `admittance(cpt)` returns the driving-point admittance between the nodes of the specified component.
+- `admittance(Np, Nm)` Returns the driving-point admittance between nodes `Np` and `Nm` and `admittance(cpt)` returns the driving-point admittance between the nodes of the specified component

 - `annotate_node_voltages()` Produces a new netlist with drawing commands to annotate node voltages for specified nodes (see :ref:`annotated_node_voltages`)